Triang3l/WebQuake/README.md

 Then, to launch a server, open Node.js command prompt, go to the Server folder and type *node WebQDS.js*.

+To change maximum number of players, use *-maxplayers* command line argument.

 ## Remote console

 To execute console commands on the server from the client or the web, set *rcon_password* in the server console.
 If you have spaces in the password, surround it with quotes.